 Stabilizing NodeJS container about RAM and SWAP

-Having some NodeJS containers in production isn’t a start-and-forget due to CPU and memory management.
+Having some NodeJS containers in production isn’t a start and forget due to CPU and memory management.

 Let’s see how I managed my last NodeJS containers running on AWS EC2.